Stomach cancer: Diagnosis

 In 2013, Chinese and Israeli scientists reported a successful pilot study of a breathalyzer-style breath test intended to diagnose stomach cancer by analyzing exhaled chemicals without the need for an intrusive endoscopy.
 A larger-scale clinical trial of this technology was completed in 2014.

 Abnormal tissue seen in a gastroscope examination is biopsied by the surgeon or gastroenterologist.
-This tissue is then sent to a pathologist for histological examination under a microscope to check for the presence of cancerous cells.
+This tissue is then sent to a pathologist for histological examination under a microscope to check for cancerous cells.
 A biopsy, with subsequent histological analysis, is the only sure way to confirm the presence of cancer cells.

 Various gastroscopic modalities have been developed to increase the yield of detected mucosa with a dye that accentuates the cell structure and can identify areas of dysplasia.
-Endocytoscopy involves ultra-high magnification to visualise cellular structure to better determine areas of dysplasia.
-Other gastroscopic modalities such as optical coherence tomography are being tested investigatively for similar applications.
+Endocytoscopy involves ultra-high magnification to visualise cellular structure and determine areas of dysplasia more effectively.
+Other gastroscopic modalities such as optical coherence tomography are being investigated for similar applications.

 Several skin conditions are associated with gastric cancer.
 A condition of darkened hyperplasia of the skin, frequently of the axilla and groin, known as acanthosis nigricans, is associated with intra-abdominal cancers such as gastric cancer.
 Other cutaneous manifestations of gastric cancer include "tripe palms" (a similar darkening hyperplasia of the skin of the palms) and the Leser-Trelat sign, which is the rapid development of skin lesions known as seborrheic keratoses.

 Various blood tests may be done, including a complete blood count to check for anaemia, and a fecal occult blood test to check for blood in the stool.